PAGE UNDER CONSTRUCTION

 Bay causes black base coat from the Extension, or "black" gene (E) to be restricted to the horse’s points, leaving the red or brown color, Agouti (A), visible on the main body of the horse.
 Points for a Wild Bay include the knees, hocks, fetlocks, muzzle, and optionally the tip of the ears and around the eye of the horse.
 These points, and the mane and tail of the horse, do not have to be pure black, but must be darker than the darkest point on the body.
 The points and the mane and tail should also match in color.

-Horses with this gene CANNOT:
+Horses with this gene CANNOT HAVE:

 |

-The examples below show only a few of the accepted shades, for you to get an idea of the range of shades possible with Wild Bay.
+The examples above show only a few of the accepted shades, for you to get an idea of the range of shades possible with Wild Bay.
 Overall, the color bar above should be your guide for the acceptable range of coloration.

 Base Coat: Seal Bay